tmkn/npmsmell/src/content/dependencies/is-windows.md

 ## About

-This dependency checks if the code is being run on Windows.
+This dependency checks if the code is running on Windows.

 Node.js provides the [`process.platform`](https://nodejs.org/api/process.html#process_process_platform) property which returns the platform on which the Node.js process is running.